phpbench/phpbench/docs/writing-benchmarks.rst

 measurement.

-We can arrive at a more accurate measurement by determining the average time from multiple revolutions (i.e. *time / revolutions*) than by a single time reading.
+We can arrive at a more accurate measurement by determining the average time from multiple revolutions (i.e. *time / revolutions*) than we could with a single revolution.
 In other words, more revolutions means more precision.

 Revolutions can be specified using the ``@revs`` annotation: